-As you see from the table, most pet turtles will live around 25-30 years as pets since the most popular turtles for pets are box, map, painted, and red-eared slider.
-Also, from the table, you get an implication that tortoise has a long lifespan than the turtles.
+As you see from the table, most pet turtles will live around 25-30 years as pets since the most popular turtles for pets are box, map, painted, and red-eared sliders.
+Also, from the table, you get an implication that the tortoise has a long lifespan than turtles.

 Also, as I have already mentioned that turtles live a little longer as pets than in the wilderness, So, if you want to know how long a particular turtle species will survive in the wilderness, just minus 5-15 years from the lifespan mentioned above to get a rough idea.

-Slow metabolism rate defies that turtles use less energy that helps them keep fit.
+A slow metabolism rate defies that turtles use less energy which helps them keep fit.
 Also, the slow metabolism rate comes in handy in reducing the aging rate of turtles.
 Furthermore, it prevents diseases, as well.
-All these factors combine to give pet turtle such an incredible lifespan.
+All these factors combine to give a pet turtle an incredible lifespan.